Lenny Shedletsky Ph.D.

 He is currently working on a paper titled, The Communication of Bullshit: Engaging Our Values.
 He taught a new senior seminar, Communicating Bullshit, in the Fall, 2017 and he plans to teach it again in the Fall, 2018.

 - Concept Mapping

 - Discourse analysis

 Areas of Scholarship

-Shedletsky, L. (forthcoming).
+Shedletsky, L. (2017).
 Intrapersonal Communication.
 Mike Allen (Ed.).
 The SAGE Encyclopedia of Communication Research Methods.

 Shedletsky, L. and Beaudry, S. J. (Eds.).
 (2014).
 Cases on Teaching Critical Thinking through Visual Representation Strategies.
 Hershey, PA: IGI-Global.